showlab/Show-o/README.md

 ## TODO
 - [X] Release the inference code.
 - [X] Release the training code.
+- [X] Support image generation in a resolution of 512x512.
 - [ ] Scale up the model size (based on LLaMA3) and increase the number of training data.

 ## Hugging Face models